 Tour participants must be limited to those deemed to have a strategic purpose for entering the project site.
 Tour times will generally be limited to periods of no or low construction activity.
 Preplanning is required to identify and mitigate site hazards and designated tour areas.
 The AEC project manager will brief all tour participants on required PPE.
 Visitors need to abide by all project-specific requirements and must stay with the designated tour leader.

-V. Summary of revisions incorporated into this January 2010 issue (Rev. 1/7/14)
+V. Summary of revisions incorporated into this January 2010 issue (Rev. 1/3/12)

 Crossed-out text represents deleted information.
-Red text indicates added information.

 Section III: SAFETY MANAGEMENT SYSTEM